IEMJustin/reading-notes/README.md

 ### Reading Notes 102

-Hello Everyone!
+Hello, my name is Justin.
-I go by Justin and I am excited to start this career path with coding.
+I was a redpatch in the Marine Corps and am looking forward to growing within this career field.

 **Growth Mindset**